-Quick Answer: Going from Etsy to Printify takes about 10–15 minutes if your Etsy shop is already live.
-The short version: in Printify, click Manage my stores → Connect → Etsy, sign in to your Etsy account, and approve the permission prompt.
+Quick Answer: Connecting Etsy to Printify takes about 10–15 minutes if your Etsy shop is already live.
+In Printify, click your store name → Manage my stores → Connect → Etsy, sign in to Etsy, and click Grant access.
+The OAuth handshake completes in seconds and your Etsy shop appears under Printify's My Stores.

-Then add Printify as a production partner inside Etsy itself (Shop Manager → Settings → Production partners) to stay compliant with Etsy's handmade policy.
-Skip this step and Etsy can suspend listings months later, after you've started getting traffic.
+Then add Printify as a production partner inside Etsy itself (Shop Manager → Settings → Partners you work with → Add a new production partner).
+According to Printify's 2026 guide, Etsy's Creativity Standards — updated in 2025 — make this disclosure mandatory, not optional.
+Skip it and Etsy can suspend listings months later, after you've built traffic.

 The connection is free.
-Your real cost stack is Etsy's 6.5% transaction fee, $0.20 listing fee, optional Offsite Ads fee, plus Printify's per-order base cost and shipping.
-We break that math down below so your first profitable listing doesn't take six months of guessing.
+Your real cost stack is Etsy's transaction fee, listing fee, optional Offsite Ads fee, plus Printify's per-order base cost and shipping.
+The pricing math below ensures your first profitable listing doesn't take six months of guessing.

 Before You Connect: Prerequisites

 The direction matters.
 "Etsy to Printify" usually means you already have an Etsy shop and want Printify as your production partner — not the reverse.
-So the prerequisite list assumes Etsy is the side that already exists.
+The prerequisite list below assumes Etsy is the side that already exists.

 Four things have to be in place before the connect flow will succeed.